ctlab/GADMA/docs/source/examples/structure_model_example.rst

 Demographic model
 -----------------

-We want to build demographic model with two time intervals for ancestral population before split and one time interval after split and asymmetric migrations.
+We want to build the demographic model with two time intervals for ancestral population before split and one time interval after split and asymmetric migrations.
 So our ``Final structure`` should be (2, 1).
 We could use ``Initial structure`` of (1, 1) and then GADMA will first infer